mfcovington/Log-Reproducible/README.md

 - List of modified, added, removed, and unstaged files
 - A summary of changes to previously committed files (both staged and unstaged)

-An example of the git info from an archive:
+An example of the Git info from an archive:

     #GITCOMMIT: develop f483a06 Awesome commit message
     #GITSTATUS: M  staged-modified-file